squirrellovespie/DiagnoSAGE/README.md

 # DiagnoSAGE

-Welcome to the Healthcare Assistant Chatbot DiagnoSAGE!
+Welcome to the Healthcare Assistant DiagnoSAGE!

-DiagnoSAGE is an intelligent chatbot designed to provide probable diagnoses based on user interactions and symptoms.
+DiagnoSAGE is an intelligent chatbot designed to provide probable diagnoses based on user description of symptoms.
 It utilizes the power of natural language processing and the GPT-3.5 language model to generate accurate and helpful responses.

 ## Features

-- **Probable Diagnosis:** Get a probable diagnosis based on the symptoms provided by the user.
+- **Probable Diagnosis:** Get possible diagnoses, precautions to be takes based on the symptoms provided by the user.
-- **Natural Language Interaction:** Engage in natural language conversations with the chatbot.
+- **Natural Language Interaction:** Describe the symptoms in natural language.
-- **Easy-to-Use Interface:** Simple and intuitive user interface for interacting with the chatbot.
+- **Easy-to-Use Interface:** Simple and intuitive user interface for interacting with the system.

 ## Project Setup